tommygod3/meta-assembler/README.md

 # year1-meta-assembler
-This repository contains my first year C++ project I completed in term 3.
+This repository contains my first year C++ project I completed in term three.
+This project was for both the Computer Science Programming and Computer Technology & Maths modules.
 It was designed to be a meta assembler, the user could specify different opcode and
 appropriate machine code.
 The assembler would then compile a user program written in
 this assembly language and compile it to machine code.